From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Case Study: LAWN-Assisted Swarm Coordination

 \subsubsection{Real-world Experiment}

-We also conduct a real-world experiment with four DJI Tello drones in a $10$×$10$m motion-capture arena.
-A trolley-mounted laptop serves as the ground LAWN node.
+{We also conduct a real-world experiment to validate the system, where the explicitly implemented components include four DJI Tello drones acting as the aerial nodes and a $10\times10$ m$^2$ motion-capture arena providing real-time sensing and localization.
+Furthermore, a trolley-mounted laptop serves as the ground LAWN node, handling the control and intelligence computations.
 From arbitrary starts, the drones form a square formation with four translational motions, namely up, forward, down, and backward.
-The laptop commands these manoeuvres to the designated leader.
-Then, the three followers maintain fixed displacement offsets, allowing the square to translate rigidly while holding formation throughout the motion.
+The laptop commands these maneuvers to the designated leader.
+Then, the three followers maintain fixed displacement offsets, allowing the square to translate rigidly while holding formation throughout the motion.}